 E-commerce FBO includes any

-- Entities providing listing services to sellers/brand owners/ /manufacturers/restaurants on their platform, thereby providing platform for commerce to the sellers, manufacturers, restaurants etc.
+- Entities providing listing services to sellers/brand owners/ /manufacturers/restaurants on their platform, thereby providing a platform for commerce to the sellers, manufacturers, restaurants etc.

 - Operating and providing storage and/or distribution services to the sellers/brand owners, vendors, importers or manufacturers of the food products listed on their marketplace.\